threonorm/simulisp/README.md

 Be patient!
 Compilation can take a few minutes.
 If you are in a hurry you can delete the -O2 options in the file ./haskell/.simulisp.cabal

+The script will also briefly explains you how to test the clock program.

 If you prefer a more hands-on way :

 We use Cabal as our build system.